-The purpose of this report on internal control over compliance is solely to describe the scope of my testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133 and the New Jersey OMB's Circular 04-04 and/or 15-08.
+The purpose of this report on internal control over compliance is solely to describe the scope of my testing of internal control over compliance and the results of that testing based on the requirements of New Jersey Treasury Circular OMB 15-08.
 Accordingly, this report is not suitable for any other purpose.

-Report on Schedule of Expenditures of State Financial Assistance Required by New Jersey OMB 04-04 and/or 15-08
+Report on Schedule of Expenditures of State Financial Assistance Required by New Jersey OMB Circular 15-08

-I have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Cranbury School District, in the County of Middlesex, State of New Jersey as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the School District's basic financial statements.
-I have issued my report thereon dated November 27, 2015, which contained an unmodified opinion on those financial statements.
-My audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedule of expenditures of state awards is presented for purposes of additional analysis as required by OMB Circular A-133 and New Jersey OMB's Circular 04-04 and/or 15-08 and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the financial statements.

-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the schedule of expenditure of state financial assistance are fairly stated in all material respects in relation to the basic financial statements as a whole.
+I have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Cranbury Township School District, in the County of Middlesex, State of New Jersey, as of and for the fiscal year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the School District's basic financial statements.
+I issued my report thereon dated September 15, 2016, which contained unmodified opinions on those financial statements.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
+The accompanying schedule of expenditures of state financial assistance as required by New Jersey Treasury Circular OMB 15-08 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the schedule of expenditures of state financial assistance is fairly stated in all material respects in relation to the basic financial statements as a whole.